Post-Training Neural Network Pruning using Graph Curvature: Approach

 \begin{definition}[Neural Curvature] Consider a trained NN $f_\theta$, an input example $x$, and the corresponding neural graph $G_{f_\theta}(V_{f_\theta}, E_{f_\theta}, w_{f_\theta})$.
 The \emph{neural curvature} of an edge $(v_{i,l}, v_{j,l+1}) \in E_{f_\theta}$ is defined as

 where the $\alpha$-neural-curvature is defined as:

-In~\eqref{eq:alphaNC}, $\sigma \in \{Tanh, ReLU\}$; note that $m_{v_{i,l}}^{\alpha}(x)$ and $m_{v_{j,l+1}}^{\alpha}(x)$ are calculated according to Definition~\ref{def:neural_neighbor} and~\eqref{eq:mu}.
+In~\eqref{eq:alphaNC}, $\sigma \in \{Tanh, ReLU\}$; note that $\mu_{v_{i,l}}^{\alpha}$ and $\mu_{v_{j,l+1}}^{\alpha}$ are calculated according to Definition~\ref{def:neural_neighbor} and~\eqref{eq:mu}.
 Finally, if $d_{\sigma}(v_{i,l}, v_{j,l+1},x) = \infty$, then $\kappa_{\alpha, N}(v_{i,l}, v_{j,l+1},x) = 1$ if $l = 0$ or $l = L-1$, and $\kappa_{\alpha, N}(v_{i,l}, v_{j,l+1},x) = 2$, otherwise, as shown in Proposition~\ref{prop:relu_curvature} next. \end{definition}

-Note that $\beta(x)$ is often 0 in the case of ReLU activations, which in turn causes $d_\sigma$ to be set to $\infty$ in Definition~\ref{def:nrc}.
-It turns out that, as the cost gets large, the $\alpha$-neural-curvature converges to either 1 or 2, depending on the edge's position in the graph, as shown next.
+Note that $\beta(v)$ is often 0 in the case of ReLU activations, which in turn causes $d_\sigma$ to be set to $\infty$ in Definition~\ref{def:nrc}.
+It turns out that, as the cost gets large, the neural curvature converges to either 1 or 2, depending on the edge's position in the graph, as shown next (the proof is provided in Appendix~\ref{proof:1}).

 \begin{proposition}[Neural Curvature with Infinite Costs] Consider a neural graph $G_{f_\theta}$ and consider the neural curvature $\kappa_{N}(v_{i,l}, v_{j,l+1},x)$ for a directed edge $(v_{i,l}, v_{j,l+1})$.
-When the edge cost gets large, i.e.,~$d_{\sigma}(v_{i,l}, v_{j,l+1},x) \to \infty$, the neural curvature converges as follows
+When the edge cost gets large, i.e.,~$d_{\sigma}(v_{i,l}, v_{j,l+1},x) \to \infty$, the neural curvature converges as follows:

 \end{proposition}